Give us your feedback

 Following our second response, if you are still not satisfied, you can ask for your complaint to be referred to the relevant RNLI Director in relation to your complaint.
 In the event that you are still not satisfied your complaint may be referred to the RNLI’s Chief Executive.

-If your complaint refers to fundraising and you remain unhappy with the RNLI’s response you may contact the Fundraising Regulator of which the RNLI is a member.
+If your complaint refers to fundraising and you remain unhappy with the RNLI’s response you may contact the Fundraising Regulator (UK) or the Charities Regulator (Ireland) both of which the RNLI is a member.
 They will investigate your complaint and/or the way it has been handled.

-As a member of the Fundraising Regulator we aim to promote the Fundraising Promise wherever practical.
+As a member of the Fundraising Regulator (UK) and the Charities Regulator (Ireland) we adhere to their standards and guidelines and promote the Fundraising Promise wherever practical.
 We are committed to high standards:

 - we are honest and open